How to boost in-app purchases for your e-commerce brand

 Playable marketing: how to gamify and optimise the consumer buying proces

 A brand that can maintain its profitability over the long term is a brand that knows how to engage its customers.
-Notably by optimising the customer buying process.
-Indeed, engagement (the depth, quality and frequency of interactions) is the indicator of commercial performance.
+Engagement (i.e. the depth, quality and frequency of interactions between a company and its audience) is the primary indicator of commercial performance.

-In fact, engagement boosts a brand’s visibility, converts prospects into customers and builds loyalty.
-Engaged customers are more likely to buy regularly from the same brand and to recommend it.
+It’s engagement that boosts a brand’s visibility, converts prospects into customers and, above all, builds loyalty.
+Engaged customers (particularly through gamification mechanisms) are more likely to buy regularly from the same brand, recommend it to friends and family, etc.

-To activate the neurons and engage their customers effectively, brands can rely on Playable Marketing.
-By taking up the elements traditionally associated with games (points, competition, level progression), brands can optimise the purchasing journey and boost their revenue.
+To activate the neurons in our brains and engage their customers effectively, brands can rely on Playable Marketing.
+By taking up the elements traditionally associated with games (points, competition, progression from one level to the next), brands can optimise the purchasing journey and boost their revenue.

 In this article, we explain how you can make the most of the advantages of playable marketing at every stage of your customer journey!

-What is playable marketing and what impact does it have on consumers’ buying process ?
+What is playable marketing and what impact does it have on buyers?

-Whether in education, healthcare or marketing, organisations are looking for tools to capture and maintain the attention.
-Gamifying the way they speak to their audiences is a relevant strategy for achieving this objective.
+Whether in education, healthcare or marketing, organisations are all looking for effective tools to capture and maintain the attention of their audience.
+Gamifying the way they speak to their audiences is a highly relevant strategy for achieving this objective.

-Neuroscience has shown that gamification acts as a catalyst, which encourages the store of new data in long-term memory.
-We also know that our brains are likely to retain information when it is associated with positive experiences.
+Neuroscience has shown that gamification acts as a catalyst for hippocampal memory, which encourage the store of new data in long-term memory.
+We also know that our brains are more likely to retain information when it is associated with positive experiences.

-During the consideration phase, when consumers are comparing an offer with that of its competitors, gamification can be a a differentiating element.
-The fun aspect, as well as the opportunity to unlock rewards, strengthens customer commitment.
+During the consideration phase, when consumers are comparing a brand’s offer with that of its competitors, gamification can play the role of a differentiating element.
+The fun aspect, as well as the opportunity to unlock rewards, strengthens customer commitment and encourages them to make a purchase.

 In fact, Gamification releases dopamine, a neurotransmitter that creates positive associations when we win something or achieve a goal.
 The feeling of happiness and satisfaction increases.
-We are therefore more motivated to buy from a brand that offers a gamified experience.
-Playable marketing is therefore a powerful loyalty-building lever.
+We are therefore much more motivated to buy from a brand that offers a gamified buying experience.
+Playable marketing is therefore a powerful loyalty-building lever .

-By increasing the number of interactions, gamified campaigns enable comprehensive data to be collected.
-This information gives a detailed understanding of the needs, preferences and motivations.
-The brand can use this information to optimise the purchasing journey, improve customer experience and even perfect products.
+By increasing the number of interactions between the customer and the company, gamified marketing campaigns also enable more comprehensive data to be collected.
+This information gives the brand a much more detailed understanding of the needs, preferences and motivations of its audience.
+The brand can use this information to optimise the buying process, improve the customer experience and even perfect its products.

 One of the key mechanisms in gamification is the engagement loop.
-Users are motivated to carry out an action (e.g subscribing to a newsletter, buying a new product or leaving a review) because this action unlocks a reward.
+Les utilisateurs sont motivés à effectuer une action (e.g subscribing to a newsletter, buying a new product or leaving a review) because this action unlocks a reward.
 With each new action, customers can access even more interesting prizes.
-This strengthens their bond with the brand and their sense of belonging.
-Gamification also activates the reward circuit.
-Indeed, it makes customers prolong their interaction with the brand (by continuing to consume) to continue to reap the benefits.
+This strengthens their bond with the brand and their feeling of belonging to its community.
+Gamification also activates the reward circuit. it makes customers want to prolong their interaction with the brand (in particular by continuing to consume) in order to conitnue to reap the benefits.

-The reward, but also the recognition offered by the brand (via a badge or access to a VIP club) becomes a motivating factor in itself.
+The reward, but also the recognition offered by the brand (via a badge for its most loyal customers or access to a VIP club) becomes a motivating factor in itself.
 And the commitment loop starts all over again.

 This is why Playable marketing is not just about converting new customers.
-More importantly, it builds loyalty among customers who have already bought from the brand and boosts their Lifetime Value.
-Brands that use gamification to optimise customer experience and their purchasing journey will see their incomes increase.
+More importantly, it builds loyamty among customers who have already bought from the brand and boosts their Lifetime Value. brands that make good use of gamification to optimise their customer experience and their buying journey will see their incomes increase significantly.

-Interactive marketing formats and the gamification of marketing content enable companies to optimise their purchasing journey.
+Interactive marketing formats and the gamification of marketing content enable companies to optimise their purchasing paths.
 However, simply introducing game elements is not enough to move a prospect up the conversion funnel.

 Here are the best practices to keep in mind to maximise conversions thanks to Playable marketing.